 - If the person is a potential juror appearing for the first day of service, contact the Office of Jury Commissioner; or

-- If in doubt as to whom to contact, call the registry or clerk's office for the particular court in which the person was scheduled to appear.
+- If in doubt as to whom to contact, call the clerk's office for the particular court in which the person was scheduled to appear.

 Q. Can I bring a cell phone or other personal electronic device into a courthouse?